Ice Maidens

 The door hissed as it opened and he winced as powder snow swirled around him.
 I could see his hunched figure fumbling with the luggage compartment doors.

 I hurriedly touched my neck, but there was no wound.
 I opened my hand.
-In it was a fluff of cat hair.
+In it lay a fluff of cat hair.
 I went cold and started to shake.
 I swallowed, but it went down hard.

 He walked toward me and smiled warmly.
-When he saw my eyes, he frowned; then nodded slowly.
+When he saw my eyes, he frowned, then nodded slowly.

 “Dad, I…”